tomcarbon/Quick-Note/README.md

        Or qnl | grep https | grep github etc

+ **WARNING** You cannot run qn or qnl as sudo, su, or root; an error message will display.

  qn and qnl do not use command line arguments. qn will display help information if any arguments are given to it.

  **HOW IT WORKS:**

- qn saves a little .txt file in its directory (~/.qn). qnl displays all those files to the screen.
+Each call to qn saves a .txt file in its directory (~/.qn).
+The call to qnl displays all those files to sysout (or can be grepped, etc).

  **WHY:**

 	I believed I was having good thoughts, but I wasn't able to effectively record them before I forgot them, and many thoughts I thought were good were lost.
 	Often I would have a stream of thoughts, but the quality of that stream was compromised because I was looking for a pencil, or searching for a post-it or notepad, or the pen was out of ink, or I was writing too slowly.
+I'd save my idea on a post-it, and then lose the post-it.
 So I wrote this program, around the year 2009.
-I've been using it ever since, and I thought maybe it's useful to other folks too, so here it is.
+I've been using it ever since, and I thought maybe it's useful to other folks too.
+So here it is.

  **ENJOY:**

  May you find this program useful.
+May it prove beneficial for instantly and effectively recording your intuition, whenever it strikes.

  Tom Carbon 20201101